 - 1. Flush the cooling system with clean water in order to remove any debris. - 2.
 Close the drain cock or install the drain plug (2) in the cylinder block.
 Close the drain cock or install the drain plug on the radiator.
 Close the drain cocks or install the drain plugs (3) in the oil coolers.
-Close the drain cocks or install the drain plugs (5) in the aftercoolers.
+Install the drain plugs (5) in the aftercoolers.
+Tighten the plugs securely.